 When I interview clients to gather information for a resume many of my questions sound like interview questions.
 In a way they are.
 Because such questions have a way of making you delve into your memory to tell me why you’re good at what you do.
 What makes you stand out from the crowd?

-For the first time in 15-20 years, job searchers have to write resumes for work they’ve done over long periods.
+For the first time in 15-20 years, job seekers have to write resumes for work they’ve done over long periods.
 You’re so used to doing what you do that it’s become second-nature.
-You don’t think about details of why you do what you do, how you do it, or what tools are used to gain the best results in the shortest time.
+You don’t think about details of why you do what you do, how you do it, or what tools you use to gain the best results in the shortest time.
 You’re the master of the task, sought out by others for the intricate details, the expertise, the insight, the knowledge.
 But to explain how to do it without showing someone or just doing it escapes you.
 And that’s where it gets hard.

 Most resume writers are magicians with words.
 Creating an outstanding resume for you is our greatest task.
 Being ready to explain why an employer should hire you helps you get a better return on your resume investment both from the writer and from your employment opportunities.
 You’ll stand out from the crowd when you can explain why the employer should hire you, because you won’t leave any room for guess-work.